AllureOfTheStars/Allure/GameDefinition/PLAYING.md

 FAQ
 ---

-- Q: I've already explored first three decks and I don't know what to do next.
+- Q: I've explored the first three decks of the crawl game mode and I don't know what to do next.

 A: Role-play a little.
 Re-read the scenario description, deck descriptions for all three levels and the description of crucial